Are you a student who is ready for more?

 Legacy Awards I, T, F

 Awarded to new students whose parent(s), grandparent(s), or sibling(s) graduated from Saint Joseph’s University.
+Students must indicate this relation on their application.

 Merit-based Academic Scholarships I, T, F